RashidaKapadia/Sportcred-App/gitHELP.md

 3. git commit -a -m [message] (commit all tracked file changes)
 3. git push

-## Occasionally, good check repo for updates and update your branch if needed
+## Occasionally, good to check repo for updates and update your branch if needed

 1. git fetch (get all changes on git repo)
 2. git pull (update branch if behind)